eclipse-tractusx/traceability-foss/docs/user-guide.md

 <img src="images/PC_Header.png" alt="Trace-FOSS header"/>

-1 - On the left side on the header, there is the Trace-FOSS logo which redirects the user to the Dashboard (Home) area.
+1 - On the left side of the header, there is the Trace-FOSS logo which redirects the user to the Dashboard (Home) area.

 2 - On the right side of the header, there is the name and avatar of the logged-in user.
 When clicked, it is possible to see the avatar, the role of the user, the name of the user, and the option to Sign-out.